YannMoisan/blog/_posts/2018-03-02-wordcount.md

 ---
-title: Many ways to implement wordcount in Scala
-description: Many ways to implement wordcount in Scala
+title: Understand the essence of the iterator pattern through the example of word count
+description: We will start with a naive implementation of word count (to compute the numbers of characters, words and lines in a text).
+We'll perform multiple refactorings to go towards a pure functional approach inspired by the paper The Essence of the Iterator Pattern.
 layout: blog
 lang: en
 ---
-Wow.
-It's been a long time since the last post.
-Time flies.

-The starting point is that I'm trying to understand the paper [The Essence of the Iterator Patttern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).
+The starting point is that I'm trying to understand the paper [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).
 To help my brain, I need to see how these abstract concepts can be useful in a real world use case.
-So I've decided to implement myself a classic use case : wordcount.
+So I've decided to code a classic use case : word count.
 The aim is to count the number of chars, words and lines in a piece of text.
 The idea is to take the road from the start, hit the wall and appreciate how clever this paper is.